grafana/mimir/pkg/scheduler/DESIGN.md

 - 99th percentile time in queue around 2 seconds
 - 50th percentile time in queue around 200 ms

-The Mimir / Reads dashboard sections for the Query Scheduler illustrate the impact of the Phase 2 solution:
+The Mimir / Reads dashboard sections for the Query Scheduler illustrate the impact of Solution 2:

 ![image Live Simulation](./images/request-queue-design-live-simulation.png)

 #### Benchmarks with Go Tests

-A unit-test-based benchmark `TestMultiDimensionalQueueAlgorithmSlowConsumerEffects` was created for more controlled simulation and comparison of the Phase 1 and Phase 2 solutions.
+A unit-test-based benchmark `TestMultiDimensionalQueueAlgorithmSlowConsumerEffects` was created for more controlled simulation and comparison of the Solutions 1 and 2.

 The unit test approach allows for benchmarking of: